guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ### Selecting an ESP32 Board

+With addition of on-ESP token sniffing, I recommend using an ESPZ32-C3 with on-board OLED display.
+Although it is possible to sniff tokens "blind," it is the OLED display give visible feedback during the process.

 If you want to use an ESP32 board than the two examples illustrated herein, be certain it has at least bluetooth version 4.2 and BLE (Bluetooth Low Energy) capability.
 Otherwise, power-on broadcast to Xgimi projector will not work.

 Boards that should work: